 When you meet customers on their turf, your initial meeting forms the basis of their overall impression of you, your abilities, and your company.
-You can enhance the impressions you make in the field by using a few tried-and-true techniques.
-In this course, you'll learn about guidelines and techniques for each stage of an on-site customer service visit: preparation, arrival, service, wrap up, and follow up.
-You'll also learn how to make a good impression in the field by starting service visits on a positive note, setting clear expectations, listening actively, and working to improve your customer's understanding.
+You can enhance customer relationships by improving the impressions you make in the field using a few tried-and-true techniques.
+In this course, you'll learn about guidelines and techniques for each stage of an on-site client service (CS) visit: preparation, arrival, service, wrap up, and follow up.
+You'll also learn how to project service excellence by making a good impression in the field, through starting on a positive note, setting clear expectations, listening actively, and working to improve customer understanding.

 Face-to-face Customer Service

 - recall guidelines for preparing for an on-site customer service visit

 - identify actions to take when arriving at a customer's home and performing a customer service